argosatcore/Deb_Dots/README.md

 - **Bash completion is no longer case sensitive:** No more wasted time pressing keys to get upper case letters.
 - **Combined less and neovim as a pager for man pages:** Because man pages deserve better.
 - **Keyboard layout set to Latin American:** Unless you need to type Spanish accents, you might want to take a look at the `.xsessionrc` file and chage the keyboard layout to your preferred one.
 Probably changing  `latam` for something like `us_intl` will do the job.
-- **Smart gaps:** If there is only one client in a given tag, gaps will be disabled.
-As soom as another client is launched in the same tag, gaps will be activated.
+- **Smart gaps:** If there is only one client on a given tag, gaps will be disabled.
+As soom as another client is launched on the same tag, gaps will be activated.
-- **Discrete use of windows' titlebars:** Titlebars are mostly pointless when using a tilig window manager, but they are very handy to move windows when they're floating.
-My configuration removes any titlebar if the windows are tiled, but as soon as they are switched to floating mode, a titlebar will appear at its top to facilitate its arrangent.
+- **Discreet use of window title bars:** Title bars are mostly useless when using a tiled window manager, but they are very useful for moving windows when they are floating.
+My setup removes the title bars if the windows are tiled, but as soon as they are switched to floating mode, a title bar will appear at the top for easy organization.

 ## Stuff referenced by these configs
 All of which are `apt install`able: